 Picking your family’s wardrobe for your portrait session is an important part of the planning process.
 Read below for some basic starter tips, then click here to check out my Pinterest board with lots of great visuals and ideas to help you get started.
 Once you are booked, I’m happy to be as involved in the process as you would like.
-For personalized styling advice simply answer the styling questions on your booking questionnaire, and I will send links to great outfit suggestions personalized just for you or can help you plan using your current wardrobe.
-Clients are also welcome to text outfit ideas to me if they are wanting extra help or suggestions.
+If you want more personalized styling advice just send me an email and I’ll work with you to create a look you will love.
+Clients are also welcome to email outfit ideas to me if they are wanting extra help or suggestions.

 Plan Mom’s Wardrobe First